Foksif/SimplePostSystem-EXPRESS.JS-/README.md

 ## Dev

-To build the project use
+To developer the application use

 ```bash
   npm init